 What all is covered under trip cancellation insurance for Bangladesh?

 A standard travel insurance policy usually covers the most common reasons for trip cancellation.
-If your loved ones fall ill or have passed away, if your flight gets cancelled, or if you must attend to a sudden work emergency, you would likely receive coverage from Bangladesh travel insurance.
+If your loved ones fall ill or have passed away, if your flight gets canceled, or if you must attend to a sudden work emergency, you would likely receive coverage from Bangladesh travel insurance.
 Some policies also offer compensation for cancellation due to floods, political unrest, and other situations beyond your control.
 Before you purchase, be sure to read the fine print of your policy for an understanding of what situations are (and aren’t) covered.
 Be prepared and buy Bangladesh travel insurance before you depart.

 Before You Travel to Bangladesh - Do This